 National Express coaches are a good if you have a checked bag.
 Your luggage can be stored under the bus rather than lugging it onto a crowded train.
 Coaches run to Victoria Coach Station.
 Although, because of London traffic, I probably wouldn’t recommend this route going to the airport unless you’ve left plenty of extra time.
 Pay: In advance online for an eticket.
 You can use a mobile ticket on your phone.
 Tickets start at £12.
 You can find the timetables to and from London airports here.

 Fastest route from Heathrow Airport to London

 Heathrow Express: Runs from the airport straight to London Paddington.
 Then, you can change to the tube (Bakerloo, Circle, District and Hammersmith & City) to your destination.
 Pay: At the ticket machine at Paddington.
 A single journey costs about £22/£25.
 You can purchase them in advance and sometimes get a deal.
 Average journey time: As little as 15 minutes from Heathrow to Paddington.

-Located south of London, Gatwick is London’s second-biggest airport and is actually my favourite to fly from.
+Located south of London, Gatwick is London’s second-biggest airport.
+It’s also my favourite London airport to fly from.
 I find it quite easy to get to as a south Londoner.
 Trains are the main option from Gatwick to Central London and they run around the clock to and from London Victoria.

 Budget option from Gatwick (recommended)

 From South Terminal, you can take one of the Southern rail trains towards London Victoria.
 Then, change for the District/Circle and Victoria lines.
 The average journey takes about 34 minutes, leaving about every 10 minutes.
 Pay: You can either buy a train ticket from the machines, online at trainline.com or use an Oyster card/contactless at the gates at around £12 for a single journey.
 You usually save a couple of pounds using Oyster/contactless.